isiak44/RasheedPBL/Project8/README.md

 #############################################################################################################

 PUBLIC_IP=$1
-firstWebserver=$2
+apache1server=$2
-secondWebserver=$3
+apache2server=$3

 [ -z "${PUBLIC_IP}" ] && echo "Please pass the Public IP of your EC2 instance as the argument to the script" && exit 1

-[ -z "${firstWebserver}" ] && echo "Please pass the Public IP together with its port number in this format: 127.0.0.1:8000 as the second argument to the script" && exit 1
+[ -z "${apache1server}" ] && echo "Please pass the Public IP together with its port number in this format: 127.0.0.1:8000 as the second argument to the script" && exit 1

-[ -z "${secondWebserver}" ] && echo "Please pass the Public IP together with its port number in this format: 127.0.0.1:8000 as the third argument to the script" && exit 1
+[ -z "${apache2server}" ] && echo "Please pass the Public IP together with its port number in this format: 127.0.0.1:8000 as the third argument to the script" && exit 1

 set -x # debug mode
 set -e # exit the script if there is an error